octobercms/docs/setup-installation.md

 <a name="command-line-installation"></a>
 ## Command-line installation

-If you feel more comfortable with a command-line and want to use composer, there is a CLI install process on the [Console interface page](../console/commands#console-install).
+If you feel more comfortable with a command-line or want to use composer, there is a CLI install process on the [Console interface page](../console/commands#console-install).

 <a name="post-install-steps"></a>
 ## Post-installation steps